Girls’ Digital Access & Skills Hub (GDASH) Project

 1. Economic Reintegration

-Promote the social and economic reintegration of 50 out-of-school adolescent girls and young mothers in Tabora within 12 months by equipping them with market-relevant digital skills, entrepreneurship knowledge, and access to startup resources.
+Promote the social and economic reintegration out-of-school adolescent girls and young mothers in Tabora by equipping them with market-relevant digital skills, entrepreneurship knowledge, and access to startup resources.

 2. Economic Impact

-Reduce gender-based stigma and economic exclusion by enabling at least 70% of participants to generate income through digital livelihoods within 12 months, while shifting perceptions about the value of girls who have dropped out of school.
+Reduce gender-based stigma and economic exclusion by enabling at least 70% of participants to generate income through digital livelihoods , while shifting perceptions about the value of girls who have dropped out of school.

 3. Community Mindset Shift

-Foster gender-equitable norms and support for second-chance education by engaging at least 1,000+ parents, teachers, community leaders, and peers through dialogues and awareness campaigns over the period of 12 months.
+Foster gender-equitable norms and support for second-chance education by engaging at least 1,000+ parents, teachers, community leaders, and peers through dialogues and awareness campaigns.

 4. Psychosocial Well-being